Private issue sharing

 Share an issue on a private team through the ⌘/Ctrl + K menu, or by selecting the Share action in an issue’s overflow menu.

-When an issue is shared, a banner at the top of the issue indicates whom it's shared with.
-Any team members can share or stop sharing an issue in that team.
+When an issue is shared, a banner at the top of the issue indicates whom it’s shared with.
+People with permission to share issues in the team can share or stop sharing an issue.

 When an issue is shared with you, it appears in My issues under the Shared tab.
-You can view and update the issue and any of its sub-issues on the same team, but cannot view projects or cycles associated with that issue or share the issue with others.
+You can view and update the issue and any of its sub-issues on the same team, but you can’t change team- or planning-related fields such as the team, project, cycle, or milestone, and you can’t share the issue with others.

 Users in the private team can filter for all shared issues, or issues shared with a particular user.